Novy God: Music

-In other countries
+In other regions

 Israel

-In Israel, Novy God (נובי גוד) is celebrated by many first– and second–generation Russian Jewish immigrants from the Soviet Union, with celebrations being particularly prominent in areas with a large ex-Soviet population (such as Ashdod, Ashqelon, Beersheba, Netanya, and Haifa).
-Some customs have been adapted for Israeli environs, like the use of palm trees for the New Year tree and starting celebrations using the Moscow time zone.
+In Israel, Novy God (נובי גוד) is celebrated by many first– and second–generation Russian Jewish immigrants from the Soviet Union, with celebrations being particularly prominent in cities with large ex-Soviet populations such as Ashdod, Ashqelon, Beersheba, Netanya, and Haifa.
+Some customs have been adapted for the Israeli environs; celebrations are usually aligned with Moscow time, and Russians often purchase either fir trees from Arab Christians in the Old City of Jerusalem and Jaffa, or palm trees, for the New Year tree.

-In Israel, New Year's Eve celebrations that are associated with the Gregorian calendar or Christianity are referred to as Silvester, to distinguish it from the Jewish New Year of Rosh Hashanah (which takes place 2–3 months earlier).
+New Year's Eve celebrations that are associated with the Gregorian calendar or Christianity are referred to as Silvester to distinguish them from the Jewish New Year of Rosh Hashanah (which takes place 2–3 months earlier).
 As Pope Sylvester I is considered to have been an anti-semite, New Year's Eve celebrations have not been as popular among the Israeli Jew population.
 Those who celebrate Novy God are sometimes seen as out of line with the national Jewish identity despite the event's lack of religious affiliation, with some having confused it for Christmas or Silvester; amongst ultra-orthodox groups, anti-Novy God flyers and chain letters are common, and in 2004 a bill that would ban the presentation of Christmas iconography in schools was presented to the Knesset.

-In the late-2010s, campaigns were undertaken to promote public awareness of the holiday among Israelis and the 1.5 generation, while Prime Minister Benjamin Netanyahu also began to acknowledge the holiday in his greetings.
+By the 2010s, the holiday's reputation had begun to improve: workers and Russian Jewish students received the ability to take 1 January off.
+In the late-2010s, campaigns were undertaken to promote public awareness of the holiday among Israelis and the 1.5 generation, while retail stores began to stock Novy God-related goods and hold sales for the holiday, and Prime Minister Benjamin Netanyahu began to acknowledge the holiday in his greetings.

 It is common to allow soldiers of Russian-speaking heritage serving in noncombat facilities to go on leave on the night of the 31st to allow them to celebrate the holiday; however, this is not enforced by official order.

+Central Asia

+Novy God customs have also continued to be practiced in post-Soviet states in Central Asia—such as Kyrgyzstan, Tajikistan, and Uzbekistan—that have large Muslim populations.
+The continued prominence of the holiday in these regions has faced criticism from devout Muslims and other officials, who have considered it inconsistent with their culture and heritage (especially where Russians are an ethnic minority).

+In 2012, Uzbekistan briefly banned Novy God characters such as Ded Moroz, although this was lifted in 2014 after the issuance of a fatwa considering New Year celebrations to be "permissible from the point of view of common sense and Sharia law".
+This ruling was bolstered further by a 2019 sermon by Abdulaziz Mansur.
+Scholar Bakhtiyar Babadjanov explained that "it is simply that some zealous Islamic leaders need to exploit all this to convert their coreligionists and sow division among the public.
+That way it is easier to influence them and lead them.
+The end justifies any means."